hackersaurus/flappy-bird-pygame/README.md

 # flappy-bird-pygame
-Creating Flappy Bird with PyGame.
+A clone of Flappy Bird made with pygame.